- SAP has cut off its customers’ options by restricting S/4HANA to HANA.

 HANA as a Database to Beat All Competitors

-It should be remembered that HANA a good part of SAP’s database products come from Sybase.
+It should be remembered that HANA, a good part of SAP’s database products, comes from Sybase.
 And when Sybase was independent of SAP, Oracle did not have a problem keeping up with them.
-It is just unlikely that SAP, which has never had a reputation as database vendor has created so much innovation in their database layer that SAP’s applications should not be ported to other databases.
+It is just unlikely that SAP, which has never had a reputation as a database vendor, has created so much innovation in their database layer that SAP’s applications should not be ported to other databases.

 What Backtracking Will Mean

 As a strategy, the HANA database was never a safe bet if one looks at the history of enterprise software.
 This point is brought out in the book SAP Nation: A Runaway Software Economy by Vinnie Mirchandani:

 “Dave Kellogg, a former SVP of marketing at BusinessObjects an now CEO of cloud EPM vendor, Host Analytics, comments: “Application companies should do apps.
 They rarely build good platforms.
 Salesforce had numerous disasters with specialized database attempts and they finally gave up and just stayed married to Oracle.
 Besides, platforms are commoditizing and cloud-izing.
 Despite misleading marketing, HANA has virtually nothing to do with the cloud.
 It is a column oriented database system.
 So, if HANA is the answer to the cloud threat, it’s not a good one.”